stefanos1316/my_curriculum_vitae/markdown/index.md

     * Developing applications with TypeScript and via [NestJS](https://nestjs.com/) frameworks.

-    * Using Postgres as database and [Prisma client](https://www.prisma.io/client) to manage database access.
+    * Using Postgres as database, GQL, and [Prisma client](https://www.prisma.io/client) to manage database access.

 Feb 2021 -- Jul 2022